cncf/tag-observability/whitepaper.md

 Alerting on burn rate is a more sophisticated method and one that will likely yield more actionable alerts.
 First, let's define what burn rate and error budgets are in a bit more detail.

 Inherent in all SLO definitions is the concept of an error budget.
 By stating an SLO of 99.9%, you're saying that a .1% failure rate (i.e. your error budget) is acceptable for some predefined amount of time (your SLO window).
-"Burn rate is how fast, relative to the SLO, the service consumes the error budget" [8].
+"Burn rate is how fast, relative to the SLO, the service consumes the error budget".
 So, for example, if a "service uses a burn rate of 1, it means it's consuming error budget at a rate that leaves you with exactly 0 budget at the end of the SLO's time window.
 With an SLO of 99.9% over a time window of 30 days, a constant 0.1% error rate uses exactly all of the error budget: a burn rate of 1."
-[8]

 ![image](https://user-images.githubusercontent.com/24193764/121790715-74448280-cbb8-11eb-9b66-ea432377449f.png)
-(Errors relative to burn rate[8])
+(Errors relative to burn rate)

 | Burn rate | Error rate for a 99.9% SLO | time to exhaustion |